DataDog/dd-trace-dotnet/docs/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

-# Datadog .NET APM in Service Fabric
+# Deploy Datadog APM in .NET applications on Azure Service Fabric

+<div style="text-align: right; font-style: italic;">date: 2020-09-15</div>

+Datadog [Application Performance Monitoring (APM) and Distributed Tracing](https://docs.datadoghq.com/tracing/) products provide deep visibility into your applications.
+In order to get started, you need to configure the Datadog Agent and to instrument your application using the Datadog Tracer.
+This blog post describes how you can do this for a .NET application running in [Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/).

+<table border="1" bgcolor="#FFF0F0" align="center"><tr><td>

-*This guidance is in an alpha state, and is not officially supported*
+**The guidance described in this post is in an *alpha* state, and is not officially supported.**

-*However, if you try it, we would love to hear your feedback.*
+However, if you try it, we would love to hear your feedback.

-This article contains guidance for enabling APM on .NET applications built with [Microsoft Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/).
-The quickstart project contains a single application with multiple services demonstrating the basic concepts of service communication and use of reliable dictionaries.

-For a more in depth tour with the sample used for this demo, visit: [Service Fabric .NET quickstart](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet)
+To leave us feedback, please [create a new issue](https://github.com/DataDog/dd-trace-dotnet/issues/new) and make sure to reference this article.
+</td></tr></table>
+<p> </p>

+In this guide, we use the [.NET quick-start project](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet) provided as a part of Microsoft's documentation on Azure Service Fabric.
+You can follow the [official docs](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet) to deploy the quick-start project to the cloud.
+Here we will focus on how you can subsequently start collecting distributed traces of your application using Datadog.

-More info on Service Fabric:
+More info on Azure Service Fabric:
  - [Documentation](https://docs.microsoft.com/azure/service-fabric/)
  - [Service Fabric sample projects](https://azure.microsoft.com/resources/samples/?service=service-fabric)
  - [Service Fabric open source home repo](https://github.com/azure/service-fabric)

-There are two particular requirements for enabling Datadog in Azure Service Fabric: Deploying the Datadog Agent, and installing the .NET Tracer.

-The Datadog Agent is a standalone Docker container which exists as a service.

-The .NET tracer requires including some scripts with a deployed service to install the .NET Tracer on your clusters.

-## Create a service fabric application
+## 1. Create a service fabric application

-If you already have a service fabric application, you can skip ahead to `Setting up the datadog agent`.
+(*If you already have a service fabric application, you can skip ahead to [Set up the Datadog Agent](#set-up-the-datadog-agent)*).

-Otherwise, here is one way to setup a Service Fabric Application in Visual Studio:
+One way to setup a Azure Service Fabric application is by starting a new project in Visual Studio:

 ![Create a service fabric project](https://user-images.githubusercontent.com/1801443/93098850-5079fd80-f675-11ea-90d6-7573b7faef68.png)